hiroki-chen/incubator-teaclave-sgx-sdk/README.md

 - Refactored Intel's SDK using Rust.
 Only a small portion of Intel's SDK is required.
 - Improved testing framework. `sgx_tstd` is well tested now.
 - No need to maintain 100+ 3rd party dependencies.
 Most dependencies are `use`-able without any change.

+Note that this is a detached 2.0.0 version of teaclave-sgx-sdk that is tailored **only** to PoBF confidential computing framework.
+The nightly Rust toolchain is updated to a relatively new version and the allocators were modified to ensure all sensitive data are erased after they are deallocated.

 ## Build system